 The official language is Arabic, but English is widely spoken and understood.
 All street signs and directions are in both Arabic and English with multi-lingual tour guides available.

 GMT +4 Hours.

 The Sultanate of Oman welcomes visitors from around the globe with tourist visas issued on arrival at Muscat International Airport to passport holders of more than 60 countries for up to 30 days.
-Residents of GCC countries do not need a visa and all other countries may apply online for tourist visas directly with the Royal Oman Police www.rop.gov.om or your preferred travel agent.
+Residents of GCC countries do not need a visa and all other countries may apply online for tourist visas directly with the Royal Oman Police www.rop.gov.om.
 More information on visa requirements here.

 Omani people are known for their generous hospitality and warm nature, and the country’s nationals live in perfect harmony with other cultures and nationalities from all around the world.
 However, as in any country, visitors are kindly requested to adhere to a number of rules to ensure this mutual respect remains:

 - Please observe social customs and dress in an appropriate manner at all times

 - Artefacts, flora and fauna and heritage sites can be admired, but never touched or removed – this includes fruit and vegetables from private properties

 - Noise or loud music should be avoided when passing residential areas